 Our graduates have a high rate of employment, with wide work-setting options ranging from acute care hospitals, special schools and homes for the elderly to community settings and private practice.

-Occupational therapists can specialise, take up managerial positions or be involved in clinical education and research careers.
+Occupational therapists can specialise in different rehabilitation areas, take up managerial positions or be involved in clinical education and research.
 Opportunities for higher degree studies at the MPhil and PhD levels are also available.

 Programme Structure and Content

 This is a 2-year professional programme designed to prepare students to become competent occupational therapists at an entry level.
 The programme consists of 90 credits to be covered in 6 semesters.
 It involves university-based study and off-campus clinical education at hospitals, rehabilitation centres, special schools and institutions for the elderly.

 Functional Anatomy, Clinical Neuroscience and Neurology, Rehabilitation Psychology, Clinical Sciences in Developmental Conditions, Musculoskeletal Conditions, Medical and Neurological Conditions, Psychiatric Conditions, and Research Methods and Statistics.

 Human Occupations, Occupational Therapy (OT) Theory and Process I and II, OT Foundations in Human Performance, OT for Developmental Dysfunction, OT for Physical Dysfunction I (Musculoskeletal Conditions), OT for Physical Dysfunction II (Medical and Neurological Conditions), OT for Psychosocial Dysfunction, OT Management in Geriatric Practice, OT and Vocational Rehabilitation, Environmental Issues in OT practice, and Administration and Management.

 Students form small groups and work under the guidance of an assigned faculty member to complete a specific research project, which involves review of relevant scientific literature, data collection and analysis, and a report of research findings.